ahnaft80/spotify-rec/README.md

 ## **Project Workflow**

 1. **Data Collection:**
-   - Exported Spotify listening history and integrated with third-party datasets for audio features.
+   - Exported Spotify listening history and merged it with third-party datasets for additional audio features.

 2. **Data Cleaning and Preprocessing:**
    - Handled missing values and standardized metadata.
-   - Merged multiple datasets and removed duplicates.
+   - Removed duplicate entries for accurate analysis.

 3. **Exploratory Data Analysis:**
-   - Visualized listening trends over years, days, and hours.
+   - Visualized listening trends over time and evaluated diversity in preferences.
-   - Analyzed the contribution of top tracks and artists to total listening time.
+   - Explored the contribution of top tracks and artists to total listening time.

 4. **Building the Recommendation System:**
    - Used cosine similarity on normalized audio features.
-   - Recommended unlistened tracks closest in similarity to listening history.
+   - Recommended unlistened tracks closest in similarity to personal listening history.

-5. **Final Output:**
+5. **Playlist Creation:**
-   - Created and saved a personalized playlist (`personalized_recommendations.csv`).
+   - Automated the creation of a Spotify playlist from recommended tracks.
-   - Delivered insights into listening preferences via visualizations and metrics.
+   - Used the Spotify API to search for tracks and add them to a playlist.

+6. **Final Output:**
+   - A CSV file (`personalized_recommendations.csv`) with recommended tracks.
+   - A Spotify playlist reflecting the generated recommendations.

 ---